MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/get-started/system-requirements.md

     - It must have, at a minimum, 3 gigabytes (GB) of random-access memory (RAM).
 When combining with SQL Server for offline, no less than 4 GB of RAM is required.
     - It must have internet access.

-If the terminal will utilize an offline database, it is highly recommended that you review the [Commerce Data Exchange implementation guidance](../dev-itpro/implementation-considerations-cdx.md#sql-versions-and-licenses-and-when-to-use-them) content.
+If the terminal will utilize an offline database, it is highly recommended that you review the [SQL Server versions and licenses](../dev-itpro/implementation-considerations-cdx.md#sql-server-versions-and-licenses) section.
 For SQL Server versions, the recommendation is to use a version that is currently still within the mainstream support date.
 Support dates can be searched for, by product, in the [Search Product and Services Lifecycle Information](/lifecycle/products/) article.

 ## Modern POS for Apple iPhone or iPad requirements